Niko Nirvi

 Niko Nirvi (born 16 February 1961 in Jokioinen, Finland), pen name Nnirvi, is a long-term major icon in the Finnish gaming world.
 He is well known for writing computer game reviews since the 1980s in MikroBitti, C=Lehti and the computer game yearbooks that were predecessors of the Pelit magazine.
 He has worked for the latter since its founding in 1992, and holds a column in addition to making reviews and other reports.

 Nirvi began his career as a game reviewer in 1986 on pages of MikroBitti.
 He had made a bet with his friend that he could get his review published in the magazine.
-He sent two reviews, Zoids and Uridium and the former was published (they already had one Uridium review).
+He sent in two reviews, for Zoids and Uridium, and the former was published (they already had one Uridium review).
 Nirvi wrote reviews and a regular column about new games for Mikrobitti and became the "game editor" of the magazine.
 He also wrote reviews for C=Lehti.
 When Pelit, that concentrated solely on gaming, was founded by the same publisher, Nirvi joined its ranks as an editor, and has written a regular column for each issue.

 Nirvi's trademarks include signing with "Nnirvi" or a variation, and never showing his face in the magazine.
 Photos of him are always either covered or edited in a way that the face is unrecognizable.
 His personal picture in his articles is usually a gaming or movie character whose face is blurred (for example Master Chief) while the rest of the crew's articles feature their real faces.
 Wallu's drawings of Nirvi depict him as a bearded man with Spock's Vulcan ears.
 According to Nirvi, his avoidance of publicity started in 1988, when a MikroBitti reader asked for a photograph of him, which Nirvi instantly declined, and this avoidance has strengthened ever since.
+"I replied no, and then it started feeling like a good idea.
+Everyone can imagine what I look like on their own", Nirvi said in an interview in Suomen Kuvalehti in 2021.
 Nirvi does not even allow verbal descriptions of his appearance.
+However, he has sometimes been described as "a large, dark-haired man" and his colleague Jukka O. Kauppinen has described him as "hairy".

-In 2012, Nirvi was awarded as Game Journalist of the Year at the FIGMA audience awards.
+In 2012, Nirvi was chosen as Game Journalist of the Year at the FIGMA audience awards.
 Avoiding any publicity, Nirvi did not arrive to collect his award.

-Nirvi's style is typically humorous, and sometimes unorthodox.
+Nirvi's style is typically humorous and sometimes unorthodox.
 Some of Nirvi's most unconventional reviews were published in C=Lehti.
 The review of Domark's motorboat game Hydra was written as a nursery rhyme from the beginning to the end.
-The review of Battle Island contained just two words: "Paska Commando-klooni." ("shitty Commando clone.")
+The review of Battle Island contained just two words: "Paska Commando-klooni" ("shitty Commando clone").